faqs

 The future of the U.M.C. is up to General Conference 2024 (Every 4 years) to determine and not limited to just the guiding theology of the church, the policies and procedures, but also ongoing concerns and differences of the roles of the LGBTQ+ community in Pastoral Ministry, as well as questions "to or not to" perform Same Sex Weddings.
 Various legislative proposals appear and are discussed every four years.
 (For Example: Restructuring Plans and Proposals, Annual Conference Realignments which influence District realignments; as well as the "Disaffiliation" process!
 This was a brief window of opportunity that some congregations and/or a Pastor choose to execute based on their beliefs.
 (If you did this process, a strict protocol to be followed.
 You and your Members are not required to vote to stay U.M.
 However, a number of conservatives, moderates, and liberals left and/or stayed.
 The process included a 2/3 vote of Members who showed up at a Charge/Church Conference.
 Payments are/were determined by your Annual Conference for property, benefits and procedures.

 However, in the Book of Discipline it states that, "Homosexuality is incompatible with the Christian faith."
+However, this changed as of the recent General Conference in April of 2024.

 Almost every U.M.C. is diverse in some ways with various feelings and beliefs on the current issues at hand.
 The interpretation of Scripture is and has been a discussion for some time, especially at our (yearly) 2023 Annual Conference.
 Everybody is valued and appreciated and to be saved sinners by the grace of God through faith - believing and accepting Christ into your heart, your life as Lord and Savior.

 These Questions and Discussions have been uncharted for the last 3-4 years.
 The world has opinions.
 People in the U.M.C. has opinions.
 Bible college Leaders have opinions.
 I want you to be informed.
+However, with the sweeping changes, the current pastor is leaving July 25, 2024 and leaving the UMC.
+A new pastor should be appointed, and prayerfully, mid August.

 I’m a parent with young children.
 What do I need to know?